mathieu-wang/Bomberman/README.md

 pip install dataset
 ```

-### Run directly in Ubuntu 12.04 without installation using the virtualenv
+### Run on Ubuntu 12.04 without installation using virtualenv

 Inside the root directory, activate the python virtual environment:
 ```